 The Spread CV jack offsets the selected pattern when CV is received.
 The jack responds to CV in the range from 0V to +5V.
-Patching an LFO or sequencer into the Spread CV jack will cycle through chords.
+If you patch a keyboard or sequencer into the Spread CV jack, you can pick any of the 26 chords by using the "black keys" from C#0 to C#5.
+The Spread CV jack also can be used to cycle through chords with an LFO or other CV source.